CS340-21/oss/psherri1.md

 ## Sprint 4 & 5
 To produce a patch for each vulnerability, I forked the project and edited the files referenced in Sprint 3 above.
 I encountered no issues in doing this, I also requested a pull request for it.
 Link is posted below.
 [Link](https://github.com/madmodder123/lzwolf-sdl2/pull/1/files)

+# Sprin 6
+No feedback was given on the issue, repo inactive